Linhengyang/Python-DSA/README.md

 # Python-DSA
-The repo to practice Python Data Structure and Algorithm
+The repo to practice Python Data Structure/Algorithm